openMetadataInitiative/openMINDS_documentation/docs/shared/contribution_guidelines/build_pipelines.rst

 Central repository
 ~~~~~~~~~~~~~~~~~~

-The **central** repository (`openMINDS`_) contains schemas for all the openMINDS models in the omi.json format.
+The **central** repository (`openMINDS`_) contains schemas for the full openMINDS model in the omi.json format.
 These schemas are extended and “resolved” [link to description of the tpl.json and omi.json formats] variants of the schema templates found in the respective **module** repositories.
 The **central** repository should be considered the ground truth for schemas.

 .. _openMINDS: https://github.com/openMetadataInitiative/openMINDS